xmanda/xmanda/README.md

 You can find me on 🗃 [Linked In](https://www.linkedin.com/in/xmanda/)

-There's no time for impostor syndrome
+There's no time for impostor syndrome, putting these skills to work

 ![monkey typing](/monkeytyping.gif)